 - Jesus reveals the heart of God for us because he is truly God and truly human.

 That doesn’t mean that we are oblivious (or ignorant) to suffering in our own lives or in the lives of people around us.
 Suffering and pain are very real and very powerful.
 But what we believe is that through faith in who Jesus is and what he has done, God fills us with a freedom and hope that enables us to live complete, abundant lives, free from shame and guilt.
 In fact, that is what Jesus promised.
 He said “I have come that you may have life.
 Life in all its fullness.”
 (From the Bible, John 10:10)

 The foundation of a building is what keeps it grounded.
 For a building to be strong, the foundation needs to be strong too.

 The LCAQD is grounded on a strong foundation.
 This foundation defines and clarifies the values which drive all that we do; whether in a Lutheran congregation, Lutheran Services, Lutheran Education Queensland, or Lutheran Youth of Queensland.
-Whether you have had a long standing involvement with the LCAQD, or are a newcomer, the following 3-5 minute video clips provide an understanding of all that underlies who we are and what we do.
+Whether you have had a long standing involvement with the LCAQD, or are a newcomer, the 3-5 minute video clips above provide an understanding of all that underlies who we are and what we do.
 Introduced by LCAQD Bishop Paul Smith, the videos introduce the 5 big rocks of Lutheran teaching…

 - God is revealed as gracious and merciful